 Included Activity: Chobe National Park Overnight Mobile Excursion

 Day 20: Chobe National Park to Victoria Falls (Zimbabwe) (Brunch)

 On return to camp everyone will get back into the truck and continue to the border with Zimbabwe and once border formalities have been completed, there will be a short drive to the nearby Victoria Falls.
 Named after the famous World Heritage site and Falls themselves, the town of Victoria Falls is situated on the Zambezi Rier and surrounded by the National Park.
 The campsite is very conveniently situated in the centre of the town and within walking distance of the adventure booking agents, restaurants and shops.
 A short walk down the main road leads to the entry point to view the Falls which lie between Zambia and Zimbabwe.
 Victoria Falls, or Mosi-oa-Tunya (the Smoke that Thunders) was named by David Livingstone on his explorations, and is one of the Seven Wonders of the World.
 At 1700 m wide and around 100 m high, this is the world's largest sheet of falling water and a memorable sight on any African Safari.
-After the adventure activities briefing the afternoon can be spent relaxing at the campsite's swimming pool, viewing the Falls or exploring the many sights of the town.
+After the adventure activities briefing the afternoon can be spent relaxing at the campsite, viewing the Falls or exploring the many sights of the town.

 Included Activity: Entrance to Victoria Falls